 Poaching: A flourishing underworld business

 In the 1990s, the support from the West gradually reduced, and simultaneously, the cases of poaching increased.
 Around this time, poaching, from being disorganized in small groups, became an international organized crime syndicate.
 Enter the new millennium and the poaching faces its own boom!
 Take a look at the stats below.

 The entire business of poaching has a huge market East and South East Asia.
 Countries like China, Thailand, Hong Kong, Malaysia have historically harvested animals like elephants, snakes, rhinos and various other exotic plants for their medicinal and cuisine purposes.

 On the face of it, it has bred a total disregard from all animals.
 Human gains have superceded all common sense and morality.
 But there are other, harsher consequences to the trade of illegal flora and fauna.

 The most obvious one is extinction.
 Just earlier this year, the last Rhino in wild Africa died.
 This after security personnel was deployed to cover the animal 24×7!
 African Rhinos now exist only in captivity.

 Their unnatural loss will affect their ecosystems in a big way.
 Some of these animals are large predators, others, herbivores and still others producers.
 Take them out of the ecosystem completely and the entire food web collapses.

 The animals that still continue to live under the watchful eyes of the poachers are experiencing tremendous stresses.
 The African elephants, for example, have completely changed their social structure in order to evade poachers.
-Also, their migration routes and spread across Africa is changing (more on this in the future).
+Also, their migration routes and spread across Africa is changing.
 Poaching puts tremendous pressure on these animals and sometimes, the mental damage can be much greater than if they were just killed.